ElliotSwart/tlaplus/tlatools/org.lamport.tlatools/docs/CodebaseOverview.md

 3. Periodically the analysis pauses.
 If configured to create a checkpoint, a checkpoint is created.
 If configured to check temporal properties, the Liveness Checking workflow (described below) is performed by calling [LiveChecker](../src/tlc2/tool/liveness/LiveCheck.java)::check.
 Once done the analysis continues.
 4. When the StateQueue is empty or an error is detected, the analysis is over.

+> Performance Note: The vast majority of CPU cycles are spent either calculating fingerprints or storing fingerprints in the FPSet.

 ### Depth-First Checker Analysis